mobile app bar

 New England Patriots quarterback Drake Maye (10) reacts to the win after the game against the Cleveland Browns at Gillette Stadium.

-Maye’s chances depend on how he finishes out the regular season.
-If he continues to rack up yards, keep his interceptions low, and lead the Patriots deep into the playoffs, potentially to a No. 1 seed, his MVP candidacy will become even more compelling.
-A strong performance tonight against Jackson’s Ravens could give him a major boost, especially with the eyes of the NFL world watching.
+His chances depend on how he finishes out the regular season.
+If Maye continues to rack up yards, keep his interceptions low, and lead the Patriots deep into the playoffs, potentially to a No. 1 seed, his MVP candidacy will become even more compelling.
+The strong performance against Jackson’s Ravens has given him a major boost, no doubt.

 About the author